briandfoy/briandfoy.github.io/_posts/2010-12-11-not-remembering-how-to-convert-f-to-c.md

 original_url:
 ---

 I can never remember the formula for the conversion between degrees Celcius and degrees Fahrenheit, but that's not a problem because I know something better.
-You likely know it too.
-Each time you need the formula, simply derive it again based on things you know.
+You likely know it too, so each time you need the formula, simply derive it again based on things you know.

 <!--more-->

 This process is handy when your chemistry practical exam is the construction and gradation of a thermometer.

-Temperature scales are linear and if you know two points on the line, you can get the other ones.
+Temperature scales are linear and if you know two points on the line, you can get the other ones, even if they are far away:

 * The boiling point of water (at standard pressure) is 212℉ or 100℃.
 * The freezing point of water is 32℉ or 0℃.